Graswald-Schaetzle/graswald-schaetzle-website/src/content/pageHome.md

             alt: Team Portrait
         - type: componentStickyColumnContent
           title: Philosophy
-          content: "We believe that real transformation doesn’t begin with a roadmap – it begins with responsibility.
+          content: "We believe that real transformation doesn’t begin with a roadmap, it begins with responsibility.
 Responsibility for language, for systems, for the culture in which decisions are made.
 We work at the intersection of communication, technology and leadership – not as